National Park fees Divers:

 (Park fees subject to change by National Park authorities)

 Price includes full dive equipment, SMB, and dive computer

 You should arrive for check in and equipment fitting by 4pm at the latest on the day of departure.

 The M/V Andaman departs in the evening, so please have dinner beforehand.
 Our dive center has two neighbouring restaurants and you can safely leave your luggage with us whilst you dine.

 We all meet at our dive center at 19.30 for your Trip Supervisor to give the pre-departure briefing.
 Your dive equipment (unless you have your own) will already be onboard, so you don’t need to worry about that, and most of the dive staff for your trip will also be at the harbour, preparing for your arrival.

 At about 20.00 we depart the dive center for the harbour.
 The taxi ride to Thap Lamu harbour, our departure point for the Similan Islands, takes about 30 minutes and the air-conditioned minibus ride to Khuraburi harbour, our departure point for the Surin Islands, takes about 1 hour 20 minutes.

-On arrival at the harbour, our boat crew will transfer your luggage from the taxi to our boat while our dive staff welcome you onboard, show you to your cabin and give you some time to settle in.
-As we depart the jetty, your Trip Supervisor will call you all together on the middle deck for the boat orientation and briefing, as we set sail for the Similan Islands, Koh Tachai or the Surin Islands.
-The crossing takes about 4 hours to the Similans or Koh Tachai, 3 hours to the Surins.
+On arrival at the harbour, our boat crew will put your luggage from the taxi to our boat while our dive staff welcomes you onboard and shows you to your cabin .
+As we depart the jetty, your Trip Supervisor will call everybody together on the middle deck for the boat orientation and briefing, as we set sail for the Similan Islands, Koh Tachai or the Surin Islands.
+The crossing takes about 4 hours to the Similans or Koh Tachai and 3 hours to the Surin Islands.